khoandthcn/ASRAndroid/README.md

 															  frame

-### In SPEECH state: stayint there and add this frame to segment
+### In SPEECH state:
+Staying there and add this frame to segment

 	|<---------------------------------------------------FRAME_SIZE frames------------------------------------------------->|
 					  |<-----------------win_size-------------->|